Enterprise Management Incentives (EMI) Schemes

-Growth – Your key people will be incentivised to grow your business because as shareholders they will share in the ultimate growth of the company.
+Growth – With key people incentivised to grow your business as shareholders, they will share in the ultimate growth of the company.

 Succession – Your key people will find it easier to take over from you once they have a foothold through owning shares.

 Tax – the EMI scheme provides for a relatively cheap way to own shares with a favourable capital gains regime for the employee.

 Exit – They can be designed to “cash in” only on the ultimate sale of the company.

 Targets – EMI options can be designed to vest on the achievement of growth or profit targets.

 Timing – the options can be available at any time during a 10 year period.